JINJERX/PCConfig/README.md

 https://youtube.com/shorts/XlzO6PgaBgI?feature=share

-Compatibility Logic
+## Compatibility Logic

 The application automatically checks for compatibility between selected PC components to help users build a functional configuration.

-Compatibility checks include:
+### Checks include:

-CPU ↔ Motherboard
+- **CPU ↔ Motherboard**
   Ensures that the selected CPU socket matches the motherboard socket.

-RAM ↔ Motherboard
+- **RAM ↔ Motherboard**
   Verifies RAM type (e.g., DDR4) is supported by the motherboard.

-GPU ↔ PSU
+- **GPU ↔ PSU**
   Recommends a PSU with sufficient wattage based on the GPU's power requirements.

-Motherboard ↔ Case
+- **Motherboard ↔ Case**
   Validates that the case supports the motherboard form factor (e.g., ATX, Micro-ATX).

-Storage ↔ Motherboard
+- **Storage ↔ Motherboard**
   Filters only compatible storage devices (e.g., M.2, SATA) based on motherboard slots.

-PSU ↔ Case
+- **PSU ↔ Case**
   Ensures the selected PSU fits into the chosen case size (ATX, SFX, etc).

-RAM Slots Check
+- **RAM Slot Limit**
   Prevents adding more RAM sticks than the motherboard supports.

-The system dynamically filters and suggests only compatible options as the user builds the configuration.
-If a component becomes incompatible due to a new selection (e.g., switching to a different CPU), the app will update available options accordingly.
+ The system dynamically filters and suggests only compatible options.
+If a conflict occurs, the app updates available selections accordingly.